kb-dk/primo-explore-rex/README.md

 ## Running E2E tests
 Running the E2E tests require Chrome (or Chromium) to be available on the machine.
 In the root directory, do the following to run the E2E tests.

-1- Run the following command to install setup depencencies for WebDriver.
+1- Run the following command to install depencencies for WebDriver.

     ./node_modules/protractor/bin/webdriver-manager update

-2- Run the following command to start WebDriver

-    ./node_modules/protractor/bin/webdriver-manager start

 2- Run the following command to run E2E tests.